Create A Dream Team

 A dream team is an imaginary support team composed of role

 models, mentors and people or characters you admire or wish to

 emulate.You can also create a real-life dream team to help you

 achieve your goals.

 We'll look at the fantasy team first.

-- Barbara Sher, author of Live the Life You Love
+- Barbara Sher, author of Live the Life You Love, labels her

 Creating a fantasy dream team is based upon the following premise: